 This request was approved by the Board of Supervisors on June 3, 2008; Item #2008-390.
+Some portions of this project may be eligible for the use of Public Facilities Fees funding.

-There are no anticipated additional debt service payments, staffing, maintenance and/or operating costs associated with this project for Fiscal Year 2009-2010.
+There are no anticipated additional debt service payments, staffing, maintenance and/or operating costs associated with this project for Fiscal Year 2010-2011.